test-prof/test-prof/docs/profilers/tag_prof.md

 ```

 NB: if another value than "type" is used for TAG_PROF environment variable it will be ignored silently in both Minitest and RSpec.

+\* In Minitest 6+, you must first activate TestProf plugin by adding `Minitest.load :test_prof` in your test helper.

 ### Usage specificity with Minitest